 Cons

-• Limited Profit: The potential profit is capped at the difference between the strike prices minus the net debit.
+- Limited Profit: The potential profit is capped at the difference between the strike prices minus the net debit.
 This means you won’t benefit from any additional decline in the stock price beyond the lower strike price.
+And if you are interested in limited profit strategies, other trades ideas like the collar option strategy.